-Mr. Greg Ibach was confirmed by the Senate and sworn in by the Secretary as USDA’s Under Secretary for Marketing and Regulatory Programs (MRP) on October 30, 2017.
+Mr. Gregory Ibach was confirmed by the Senate and sworn in by the Secretary as USDA’s Under Secretary for Marketing and Regulatory Programs (MRP) on October 30, 2017.

 In his role as the Under Secretary, Mr. Ibach carries out the MRP mission area’s broad task of facilitating domestic and international marketing of U.S. agricultural products, and ensuring the health and care of animals and plants.
 MRP agencies, which include the Agricultural Marketing Service, Animal and Plant Health Inspection Service, and Grain Inspection, Packers, and Stockyards Administration, are active participants in setting national and international standards.
 Read more

-In his role as the APHIS Administrator, Mr. Shea carries out the agency's broad mission of protecting and promoting American agriculture, regulating genetically engineered organisms, administering the Animal Welfare Act and carrying out wildlife damage management activities.
+In his role as the APHIS Administrator, Mr. Shea carries out the agency’s multiple missions of protecting the health and value of American Agriculture; mitigating the impact of human-wildlife conflict to protect agriculture, environmental, and human health and safety; ensuring the safe and timely availability of new genetically engineered technologies; and administering the Animal Welfare and Horse Protections Acts.

-Mr. Shea graduated from DeMatha Catholic High School in Hyattsville, MD and the University of Maryland in College Park.
+Mr. Shea is a graduate of DeMatha Catholic High School in Hyattsville, MD, and the University of Maryland in College Park, MD.
 He earned a law degree, summa cum laude, from the University of Baltimore School of Law.
-A native Washingtonian, Mr. Shea now resides in Crofton, MD.
+A native of Washington, DC, Mr. Shea now resides in Crofton, MD.

 Michael C. Gregoire, Associate Administrator, APHIS